Teach Your Child the Value of Money

 The Relationship Between Work and Money

 Do your children think money comes from an ATM?
 Or do you know someone with children who think that's where money comes from?
-It's not an unreasonable assumption for a young child to make if he has never had to work or if he has not witnessed firsthand the work his parents must do to earn the money they get from the ATM.
+It's not an unreasonable assumption for a young child to make if they have never had to work or if they have not witnessed firsthand the work their parents must do to earn the money they get from the ATM.

 The Three Money Jars

-When your child asks for a toy, let him know that he must buy the toy with his own hard-earned money.
-Your child soon will figure out that the $1.50 he's earned this week means he'll have to do more work to buy a toy that costs $12.
+When your child asks for a toy, let them know that they must buy the toy with their own hard-earned money.
+Your child soon will figure out that the $1.50 they've earned this week means they'll have to do more work to buy a toy that costs $12.

 This lesson was popularized by the Muppet, Elmo, on the popular children's television show Sesame Street.
 The episode features Elmo finding a toy he wants and working to earn money to buy it.
 Along the way, he makes decisions to avoid impulse purchases and to use some of the money he has saved to help a friend.